manasmbellani/athena-tools/README.md

 # athena-tools
-A number of different tools/scripts
+A number of different tools/scripts that have been put together for security work, penetration testing and hacking, in general.